-16.12.035 - Driveways.
+16.12.035 Driveways.

-A. All new development and redevelopment shall meet the minimum driveway spacing standards identified in Table 16.12.035.A.
+A. All new development, redevelopment, and capital improvement projects shall meet the minimum driveway spacing standards identified in Table 16.12.035.A.
+Minor site plan and design review do not follow these standards unless a request is made to modify the driveway.

-Table 16.12.035.A Minimum Driveway Spacing Standards Street Functional Classification Minimum Driveway Spacing Standards Distance Major Arterial Streets Minimum distance from a street corner to a driveway for all uses other than detached single and two-family dwellings 175 ft.
-Minor Arterial Streets Minimum distance from a street corner to a driveway for all uses other than detached single and two-family dwellings 175 ft.
-Collector Streets Minimum distance from a street corner to a driveway for all uses other than detached single and two-family dwellings 100 ft.
-Local Streets Minimum distance from a street corner to a driveway for all uses other than detached single and two-family dwellings 25 ft.
+Table 16.12.035.A Minimum Driveway Spacing Standards

+Street Functional Classification Minimum Driveway Spacing Standards Distance Major Arterial Streets Minimum distance from a street corner to a driveway and between driveways for all uses other than detached -family dwellings, duplexes, triplexes, quadplexes and townhouses 175 feet Minor Arterial Streets Minimum distance from a street corner to a driveway and between driveways for all uses other than detached single-family dwellings, duplexes, triplexes, quadplexes and townhouses 175 feet Collector Streets Minimum distance from a street corner to a driveway and between driveways for all uses other than detached single family dwellings, duplexes, triplexes, quadplexes and townhouses 100 feet

+Local Streets Minimum distance from a street corner to a driveway and 25 feet between driveways